ix5/sx-docs/content/docs/building.md

 After you have tested your build on your own device, you can share the file freely, given that it contains free/libre software under the GPL and other free licenses.
-The license also means you have to divulge your build sources.
+Anything GPL-licensed also demands you have to divulge your build sources.
 So put your patches into a git repo and share them with the world.

 ## Speedier development
 - Use `m module.name -j $(nproc)` to only rebuild a single module.
 You can then `adb push` or even `adb sync` the changes directly to your device
-- Use `make bootimage` to re-generate kernel and ramdisk(`boot.img`)
+- Use `make bootimage` to re-generate kernel and ramdisk (`boot.img`)

 <!--
 ## Disabling signature verification
 - Disable in TWRP
 ```
 make avbtool -j
-avbtool make_vbmeta_image --flag 2 --output vbmeta.img
+avbtool make_vbmeta_image -\-flag 2 -\-output vbmeta.img
 ```
 -->